suneric98/Crescendo/README.md

 + Eric: improve regression model for num of days
 + Chris: ran PCA on features and clustered on resulting data

-### 3/11 Meeting

-Agenda

-+ Everyone update README
-+ No presentation Saturday!
-+ What has everyone done: Clustering, LR for trend, regression for day prediction
-+ Work TODO
-  + Finish clustering and stuff soon
-  + Improve ML predictions

 ### 3/14

 + Chris: wrote functions to assign genres to songs in each cluster based on genres of artists in cluster; experimented with various labeling methods